 Trade HERizons is a project designed to increase the number of women in non-traditional trades and technology occupations on PEI.
-Women’s Network supports unemployed and underemployed women explore, prepare for, obtain and maintain employment in the trades and technology fields.
+Women’s Network supports unemployed and underemployed women explore, prepare for, obtain and maintain employment in the trades and industrial technology fields.
 Additionally, WNPEI works with employers to create a culture of diversity in the workplace, which supports women’s full participation in non-traditional workplaces.

 Why Do We Need Trade HERizons?